-The contractor shall provide Department of Minority Business Enterprises (DMBE) certification for all work provided by SWAM contractors under the Agency SWAM Procurement Plan as soon as practicable after the signing of the contract.
+The contractor shall provide DSBSD certification of all small business subcontractors as soon as practicable after signing of the contract.

-7.1.8.5 Audits
+7.0.6.4 Audits

-In order to assure compliance with certification requirements SWAM subcontracting plans, the contracting or certifying agency or institution shall contractually provide for appropriate auditing of vendors and contracts.
+In order to assure compliance with certification requirements and small business subcontracting plans, the contracting or certifying agency or institution shall contractually provide for appropriate auditing of vendors and contracts.
 Such audits shall include the right to make on site audits at any time during the term of the applicable contract or certification.

-7.1.9 Bonds / Commonwealth Self-Bonding Program
+7.0.7 Bonds / Commonwealth Self-Bonding Program

-7.1.9.1 Bid Bond
+7.0.7.1 Bid Bond